autokey/autokey/Basic-Scripts.md

 ```
 ## Create new phrase

-This is similar to the above script, but just creates the phrase without an abbreviation.
+This is similar to the above script, but creates the phrase without an abbreviation:
 ```python
     # The sleep seems to be necessary to avoid lockups
     import time time.sleep(0.25)